 3. Gas Smell from Furnace

-It’s normal for your heating system to give off a small amount of gas when it starts up, so you might notice a gas smell from your furnace.
+It’s normal for your heating system to let off a small amount of gas when it starts up, so you might get a gas smell from your furnace.
 But it’s not normal to be smelling natural gas or rotten eggs throughout your home on a daily basis.

 Cause: Gas Leak

-If your furnace smells like gas continuously, shut it down.
-If you know where your main gas supply valve is, turn that off too.
-Then call the gas company and us for help.
+If your furnace smells like gas frequently, shut it down.
+If you know where your main gas supply valve is, shut that off too.
+Then contact the gas company and us for assistance.

 4. Furnace Smells Like Sewer

-If your furnace smells like sewer, or rotten eggs, you’ll want to make sure you don’t have a gas leak.
-If you don’t, the problem could be with your sewer lines and not your furnace.
+If your furnace smells like sewer, or rotten eggs, you’ll want to ensure you aren’t dealing with a gas leak.
+If you don’t, the issue could be with your sewer lines and not your furnace.
 This is especially true if it’s been very dry lately.

 Cause: Dry Sewer Trap or Sewer Leak

-If you think your sewer trap is dry, you can try pouring some water down the floor drain in your basement.
-If that doesn’t fix the issue, you might have a sewer leak, so you’ll want to contact a company that handles sewer line repair.
+If you suspect your sewer trap is dry, you can try pouring some water down the floor drain in your basement.
+If that doesn’t solve the problem, you might have a sewer leak, so you’ll want to contact a company that handles sewer line repair.

 5. Furnace Smells Musty